Skip School, Start Fights: Background and recording

-Recording

 The album was produced by Rob Freeman, with recording taking place at Pilot Studios in New Jersey.
 It was mixed by Zack Odom and Kenneth Mount.
 The album features guest vocals from Alex Gaskarth of All Time Low on the song "Don't Wait" and Shane Henderson of Valencia on the song "Drop the Girl."

+Music and lyrics

+Stylistically, Skip School, Start Fights has been described as "an emotional roller coaster of pop punk and easycore," and contains what have been described as punk-influenced melodies and hardcore-influenced breakdowns.
+Musically, the album has been said to be more mature than its predecessor, though its lyrics have been described as "lighthearted."
+According to Marian Phillips of Alternative Press Magazine, the album "retains the youthful energy of the band’s original sound."
+Eric Schneider of AllMusic described the tracks as "boisterous" and "driving".